BrianPugh/gnwmanager/tutorials/installation.md

 ```

 ## Updating
+As of version ``v0.5.0``, GnWManager provides the command ``gnwmanager upgrade`` to update
+itself.

-Update GnWManager as you would any python command line tool installed by `pipx`:
+Alternatively, update GnWManager as you would any python command line tool installed by `pipx`:
 ```bash
 pipx upgrade gnwmanager
 ```